ScorexFoundation/sigmastate-interpreter/docs/pr-review-policy.md

 (by pressing `Resolve conversation` button), this can be done by reviewers, after the questions are resolved.*

-This is responsibility of a reviewer to identify suspicious changes.
+It is a responsibility of an author to identify suspicious changes and wither avoid them altogether or provide NO-HF-PROOF comment (see below) in advance, without request.
+The responsibility of reviewer is to catch suspicious changes, not proved by the author, and raise a conversation.
 The responsibility of the author is to dispel those suspicions by providing a NO-HF-PROOF comment in the source code (not in github PR comment).

 Reviewers should request NO-HF-PROOF comment for ALL suspicious changes in the code.

-The template for comment is as the following:
+The example (and a template) for a comment is as the following:
 ```scala
 /* NO HF PROOF:
   Changed: the `if (spendingTransaction == null)` condition was removed